 The trail starts at Coyote Flat at a locked gate at the end of East Fork Road (or USFS 8W16).
 There is a small parking lot at the end of the road, but by the time we’d reached the trailhead, cars were already overflowing onto the rest of the road.

-The area is a very popular swimming destination, and on hot days you’ll often see tents and swimmers lined up along the entire river on the way in.
+The area is a very popular swimming and picnicking destination, and on hot days you’ll often see tents and swimmers lined up along the entire river on the way in.
 Most of these bathers rarely venture a few hundred feet from their parked cars, however, so don’t let a crowded parking situation deter you from setting foot on the trail.

 After walking around the gate, the trail descends on a wide dirt road.
 The road is unremarkable, although it does offer tremendous views of the landscape you’re about to enter.

 The dirt road ends at the junction with Heaton Flats Trail — the turnoff for the grueling ascent toward Iron Mountain, considered by many to be one of the most difficult day hikes in the San Gabriel Mountains.
 Skip this trail, hit up the bathroom if you need to, and continue along the road.
 It quickly narrows and makes a bee-line for the water’s edge.